DASH Diet For Hypertension – Overview

 Consult a physician for assistance in determining which of the two options is best for you to pursue.

-5. Consumption Only Healthy Fats And Limit Saturated Fats
+5. Consumption of Only Healthy Fats And Limit Saturated Fats

 Both monounsaturated and polyunsaturated fats reduce the likelihood of developing heart-related diseases like hypertension.